davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 ### Linear search using `numpy`

-One simple strategy is to compute the distance from `xq` to _every other vector_ in S, and identify the $k$ vectors that have minimum distance.
+One simple strategy is to compute the distance from `xq` to _every other vector_ in $S$, and identify the $k$ vectors that have minimum distance.
 As all the possible matches are evaluated, this is also called _brute force_ search.
 This operation requires the computation of $N$ distances and then finding the bottom $k$ values.

 Assuming that we can read vectors in $S$ from a csv file into an array `xb`, we can compute the indices of the k-nearest neighbors with